Inclusive and accessible libraries

 Many museums and historic buildings were built before anyone thought about accessibility and universal design.
 So, what’s the best way to keep the heritage values?
 A group of researchers decided a universal design approach would work.

 In their paper, the researchers discuss universal design in the context of historic buildings and evaluation checklists.
-Each of the 7 Principles of Universal Design are discussed in the museum context and applied as if they are a checklist.
+The 7 Principles of Universal Design are presented in the context of a museum and applied like a checklist.

 A view of the historic museum showing single story buildings.

-The Graz Museum Schlossberg is used as a case study and exemplar of universal design.
-The researchers claim that universal design principles are incorporated well.
+The case study of the Graz Museum Schlossberg is an exemplar of universal design.
 This is largely due to recent renovations where architects would have current knowledge of access and inclusion.
 The short video below gives an overview of the building.

 The article, Universal Design Principles Applied in Museums’ Historic Buildings has several photographs to illustrate points.
 There is a chart with the 7 Principles showing what aligns with each of the Principles and what doesn’t.